boots-edu/textbook/source/text/0-introduction/setup.md

 ![lint-issue.png](../../images/setup/lint-issue.png)

 There is a new red squiggle waiting for us!
-We can hover over the squiggle to find out what it is about.
+We can hover over the squiggle to find out what it is alerting us to.

 ![image-d2caeff8-cb6a-4294-bb32-69a5d8b5199a.png](../../images/setup/setup_new_squiggle.png)